ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.squeezeboxrpc/README.md

 * ~~ autodiscover logitech media server ~~

 ## Changelog
+### 0.8.29
+ * optimize handling of player state power and connected
+### 0.8.28
+ * add advanced signaling function with telnet and fix some more authorization issues with LMS
 ### 0.8.27
  * initialization for the new calctype property if empty in volumebar
 ### 0.8.26